UNITED STATES

 Revenues

-For the three and nine months ended September 30, 2023, the Company has generated revenue of $0 and $248,340 respectively, while for three and nine months ended September 30, 2022, the Company has generated revenue of $15,800 and $335,800 respectively.
+For the three months and nine months ended September 30, 2024, the Company has generated revenue of $0 while for three months and nine months ended September 30, 2023, the Company has generated revenue of $0 and $248,340 respectively.
 The revenue represented income from provision of business mentoring, nurturing and incubation services relating to client businesses and corporate development advisory services.
+A decrease of revenue was due to no revenue deal during the three months and nine months ended September 30, 2024.

 Cost of Revenue and Gross Margin

-For the three and nine months ended September 30, 2023, cost incurred arise in providing corporate development advisory services are $0 and $187,700 respectively, while for the three and nine months ended September 30, 2022, cost incurred arise in providing corporate development advisory services are $14,300 and $270,300 respectively.
-Our gross margin for the three and nine months ended September 30, 2023 are $0 and $60,640 respectively, gross margin for the three and nine months ended September 30, 2022 are $1,500 and $65,500 respectively.
+For the three months and nine months ended September 30, 2024, cost incurred in providing corporate development advisory services are $0 while for the three months and nine months ended September 30, 2023, cost incurred in providing corporate development advisory services are $0 and $187,700 respectively.
+The decrease of cost of revenue is associated with the decrease in revenue for the three months and nine months ended September 30, 2024.
+Our gross margin for the three months and nine months ended September 30, 2024 are $0, gross margin for the three months and nine months ended September 30, 2023 are $0 and $60,640 respectively.

-For the three and nine months ended September 30, 2023, we had selling and distribution expenses in the amount of $30 and $835 respectively, while for the three and nine months ended September 30, 2022, we had selling and distribution expenses in the amount of $0, which were primarily comprised of marketing expenses and expenses incurred for selling of services.
+For the three months and nine months ended September 30, 2024, we had selling and distribution expenses in the amount of $21 and $65 respectively, while for the three months and nine months ended September 30, 2023, selling and distribution expenses are in the amount of $30 and $835 respectively, which were primarily comprised of marketing expenses and expenses incurred for selling of services.
+The decrease of selling and marketing expenses is associated with lesser marketing expenses incurred for the nine months ended September 30, 2024.

 General and administrative expenses